 Grandparents will be heavily involved in child care and decisions, if you visit any park in China it’s rare to see parents with their kids, instead, it will be grandparents.

 Sitting the month is basically what the name implies, a month where the mother must rest.
-Its traditions include not being able to shower, the mother must not encounter cold drafts, not hold the baby for long periods of time, and strict feeding guides.
-Zuò yuè’zi traditions change from province to province but it means a month where the mum is waited on like a princess to let her recover.
+Its traditions include not being able to shower, the mother must not encounter cold drafts, cannot hold the baby for long periods of time, and strict feeding guides.

 You Might Also Like